alundiak/builders/README.md

 ```
 gem install sass compass scss-lint
 ```

-*If you are curious person, have a look to `init.sh` and execute it, u will get the point :)*

 ### Project setup
 Clone this source code, and then inside of it hit these 2 commands: